horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 Think of this service as a regular savings account that pays an interest on your savings.
 There are no withdrawal limits, deposit limits, or liquidity constraints.

+The Maker Protocol pays depositors an interest rate from the funds it accumulates from Stability Fees collected from Maker Vaults.

+Since the Maker Protocol pays the DSR from funds earned through Stability Fee – the DSR can never exceed the Stability Fee.
+If the current Stability Fee is 0.5% then the DSR can not exceed that amount unless the MakerDAO votes on increasing the Stability Fee.

 The list below shows how the DSR rates have changed over time:

 - Nov 2019 : 2.00 %
 - Dec 2019 : 4.00 %